Complex Matching Distance and Stability for Minimal Projective Resolutions, with Applications to Persistence: G ulen--McCleary Distance

 \subsection{Examples}

 We now present two illustrative examples—one in the 1-parameter setting and one in the 2-parameter setting.
-These will serve as running test cases throughout the paper for the Galois transport distance and its comparison with later constructions.
+These will serve as running test cases throughout the paper for the G\"ulen--McCleary distance and its comparison with later constructions.
 First we collect terminologies for later use.

 Recall that the \emph{Hasse quiver} $H(\bfP)$ of a finite poset $\bfP$ is defined as follows: The vertex set of $H(\bfP)$ is given by $\bfP$ itself.
 For any $a, b \in \bfP$, the number of arrows from $a$ to $b$ in $H(\bfP)$ is at most one, and it is one if and only if $a < b$ and there exist no $c \in \bfP$ such that $a < c < b$.
 We sometimes express finite posets as their Hasse quivers below.
 Note that any $M \in \vect^\bfP$ is expressed as a representation of the quiver $H(\bfP)$ satisfying the full commutativity relations.